 At the 0-th order approximation, a person interacts with the environment by running an endless stream of perceptions involving the external and internal environments through the five senses, i.e., taste, sight, touch, smell, and sound, via sensory neurons as parallel processing, and acting in response to the external environment using body parts, e.g., limbs, eye balls, and so on, via motor neurons using serial processing (see Figure 1).
 As s/he perceives the results of movement of his/her body parts as well as the changes in the external environment with the passage of time, the next cycle of perceptual-motor processes occur.
 Interneurons between the sensory neurons and motor neurons convert the input patterns to the output patterns - this constitutes a Perceptual-Cognitive-Motor (PCM) process.

-Starting from this basic cycle (see Figure 1), Kitajima and Toyota [3][4] constructed a comprehensive theory of action selection and memory, Model-Human Processor with Real-time Constraints (MHP/RT), that provides a basis for constructing any models for an acting person (see Figure 2).
-MHP/RT is an extension of Model Human Processor proposed by Card, Moran, and Newell [5] that can simulate routine goal-directed behaviors.
+Starting from this basic cycle (see Figure 1), Kitajima and Toyota [2][3] constructed a comprehensive theory of action selection and memory, Model-Human Processor with Real-time Constraints (MHP/RT), that provides a basis for constructing any models for an acting person (see Figure 2).
+MHP/RT is an extension of Model Human Processor proposed by Card, Moran, and Newell [4] that can simulate routine goaldirected behaviors.
 The processes involved in action selection is a dynamic interaction that evolves in the irreversible time dimension.
-The purpose of MHP/RT is to explain the following three facts: 1) the fundamental processing mechanism of the brain is Parallel Distributed Processing (PDP) [6], which is referred to as Organic PDP (O-PDP) system in the
+The purpose of MHP/RT is to explain the following three facts: 1) the fundamental processing mechanism of the brain is Parallel Distributed Processing (PDP) [5], which is referred to as Organic PDP (O-PDP) system in the development of MHP/RT; 2) human behavior emerges as a result of competition of the dual processes of System 1, fast unconscious processes for intuitive reaction with feedforward control that connect perception with motor movements, and System 2, slow conscious processes for deliberate reasoning with feedback control; this is called Two Minds [6]; 3) human behavior is organized under happiness goals [7].

-Figure 1.
-Continuous cyclic loop of perception and movement ([9, Figure 1]).
+Fig. 1.
+Continuous cyclic loop of perception and movement (adapted from [8, Figure 1]).